TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 ## General transformation formula for matrices of linear transformation

-In the previous section we studied the relations of the  coordinates with respect to the standard basis and one other alternative basis $\mc{B}$.
+In the previous subsections we studied the relations of the  coordinates with respect to the standard basis and one other alternative basis $\mc{B}$.
 In this section we go one step further and omit the restriction that one of the bases is the standard basis.
-We will see that the generalizations will be pretty straightforward.
+We will see that the generalizations are be pretty straightforward.

 First of all we will extend the notion of a change-of-coordinates matrix.